-If your loved one is addicted to clonazepam, professional treatment offers the best chance for a successful recovery.
+If your loved one is addicted to clonazepam, professional treatment offers the best chance for recovery.
 Drug addiction is a disease, and benzodiazepine addiction is a serious medical condition that requires professional treatment.

 Clonazepam produces a powerful addiction and withdrawal symptoms can be severe, making it very difficult to quit using.
-Quitting benzodiazepines cold turkey can be dangerous, possibly inducing a condition known as benzodiazepine withdrawal syndrome that can produce seizures that may be life threatening.
+Quitting benzodiazepines cold turkey can be dangerous, possibly inducing a condition known as benzodiazepine withdrawal syndrome that can produce seizures that may be life-threatening.
 Therefore, it is always best to undergo detox in a medically supervised setting.

 By Becca Owens